 I’m proud that my efforts to reform our tax code have led me to be the recipient of the "Spirit of Enterprise” Award from the U.S. Chamber of Commerce and the “Taxpayer Hero” award from Citizens Against Government Waste, but our work is far from over.
-I’m committed to restoring integrity and fairness to our tax system.
+I’m committed to continually improving our tax system, so that the government takes less of hard-working Americans’ money.

 More on Tax Relief